Krimzo/KLibrary/README.md

-# C++/Cuda Graphics Library
+# Cuda Version of My C++ Library
-Focused on Win32 and DirectX
+Focused on Win32 and DirectX with Cuda support